kathleenkhwong/test_basket_asian_bestofasian/README.md

 ## 4. Appendix

-### Additional test cases for basket options (i.e. all combinations of MC instances and batch sizes)
+### Additional test cases for basket options (i.e. all combinations of MC instances and batch sizes).
+These results are consistent with the results presented in the paper.

 `Param.mc_insts` represents MC instances, i.e. MC instances = 10000

 `Param.batch_size` respresents batch size, i.e. batch size = 200

+The peak memory for this case is 11.456 MB.

 ![basket200](https://user-images.githubusercontent.com/31410379/29799086-5169f10e-8c2f-11e7-8e4a-3d0b7a23e9fa.PNG)